Win The War Against Algae This Season

 Testing For Phosphates

 If all of this sounds familiar, it makes sense to test your water for phosphates.
-This can easily be done with the Lo-Chlor Phosphate Test Kit.
+This can easily be done by bringing a water sample into All Swim for us to test for you.
 Once you’ve identified a high phosphate problem, you can take the necessary steps to remove the phosphate (food) source, dramatically reducing the chance of persistent algae recurrence.

 How Do You Remove Phosphates?